-Museum, Archaeological Park and Research Centre - Celtic World at Glauberg (Part 1)
+Museum, Archaeological Park and Research Centre - the World of the Celts at Glauberg (Part 1)

 "History is a pack of lies about events that never happened, told by people who weren't there."
 When a museum welcomes its guests with a quote like this one from George Santayana (1863-1952), it shows boldness and self-confidence.
 And if the Celtic World at the Glauberg has one thing for sure, it’s self-confidence.
 After a visit to this futuristic-looking jewel that sits on the middle of a hillside, it’s easy to get carried away with superlatives, and not just because of the building’s unique architecture and the design, which is impressive both inside and out, but above all, its concept, which is groundbreaking in the museum landscape.